Skip to content

 Triangle Centrality Benchmarks

-Betweenness centrality measures how often a vertex appears on shortest paths between others. https://en.wikipedia.org/wiki/Betweenness_centrality.
+Betweenness centrality measures how often a vertex appears on the shortest paths between other pairs of vertices.
+Vertices with high betweenness act as bridges or bottlenecks in the graph.
+See Betweenness centrality for details.

 select draw(triu(graph), betweenness(graph, ARRAY[1,32]::bigint[]), false, false, true, 0.5) as draw_source from karate \gset